Long Tall Sally: Background

-The Kinks started performing in early 1963 under various names, including the Ravens which would be what they would be called for most of that year.
+The Kinks started performing in early 1963 under various names, including the Ravens.
 Their members at the time consisted of Ray Davies, Dave Davies, Pete Quaife and Mickey Willet.
 Looking to branch out, the Kinks sought out a manager, and after a few unsuccessful meetings, they met Larry Page, who promised the group a certain degree of fame.
 Page introduced the Ravens to American record producer Shel Talmy along with the Beatles' promoter, Arthur Howes, who was their tour manager.
 Talmy managed to secure the group a recording contract with Pye Records, who he previously had been collaborating with.
 Shortly before signing, Willet left the group, upon which they hired drummer Mick Avory who had placed an ad in Melody Maker.

 Towards the end of 1963, the Ravens also decided to change their name, becoming the Kinks instead.
-Unsure of what material they should record as their debut single, Howes suggested to Page that they should record "Long Tall Sally".
-Howes had heard the Beatles perform the track in Paris on January 16 and noted the audience reaction, which was frantic and in a frenzy.
+Unsure of what material they should record as their debut single, Howes, who had heard the Beatles perform "Long Tall Sally" in Paris on January 16, suggested that the Kinks should record the number.
 However, as the Beatles only performed the track live (and would not record it in the studio for another three months), Howes and Page both noted the commercial opportunity of putting the song on record before the Beatles had time to do so.
-Page quickly instructed the band to learn the track and only four days later, the group together with Talmy entered Pye Studios for the first time.
-They recorded five songs that session; "Long Tall Sally", "I Took My Baby Home", "You Still Want Me", "You Do Something To Me" and "I Don't Need You Anymore.
-Talmy was not too keen on Avory drumming, as he was new in the group, instead opting for session musician Bobby Graham.
+Page quickly instructed the band to learn the track and on 20 January, the group together with Talmy entered Pye Studios for the first time.
+They recorded five songs that session: "Long Tall Sally", "I Took My Baby Home", "You Still Want Me", "You Do Something to Me" and "I Don't Need You Anymore".
+Session musician Bobby Graham played drums on all five songs.